“I Did it My Way”

 My mother always compared my Dad to the men of that era, namely Frank, Brando, and Dino.
 She only recently gave me this picture and I’ve fallen in love with who my father was all over again.

-That’s what little girls who have healthy relationships with their father do, and then they later mature to a generally acceptable level of respect and admiration and focus their attention and affection on boys.
+That’s what little girls who have healthy relationships with their father do.
+Then they mature to having a healthy respect and admiration for them and focus their attention and affection on boys.

 That I did too.
 I have always been a romantic.
 This also leads to me being nostalgic and sentimental, so of course that would apply to my remembrance of my lost loved ones like my father and brother.

 What came up that day was very specific so I will get to the point.

 I was looking at this picture after I had the exchange with this man on Twitter and all of a sudden the tears started pouring down.
 I had to stop and I shuddered for a few moments.

 Then I sat down and held my chest and checked in with myself, “What are you feeling right now; what are you thinking; why am I experiencing this now?”
 I said to myself.

 I remembered the last time I saw him alive.
 He was in the hospice care facility in South Beach after being moved from a total of four nursing homes over at least four years, maybe more.

 We knew it was finally his last stage before his life would be over.
 I came home from my Master’s program for the summer and spent some time with him (minimal time really as I hated seeing him for too long like that).
 I “said my goodbyes” but I didn’t really, I just said the words, I Love You, and hugged him a few times.